suasuasuasuasua/resume/main.typ

 *Homelab* (in progress)
 #h(1fr) #link("https://github.com/suasuasuasuasua/nixos-config")[github.com/suasuasuasuasua/nixos-config]
-- Hosted a home server running NixOS, ensuring declarative configuration and deterministic builds
+- Hosting a home server running NixOS, ensuring declarative configuration and deterministic builds
 - Learning about networking, computer hardware, security, the world of FOSS, and more

 *Personal Website* (in progress)
 #h(1fr) #link("https://github.com/suasuasuasuasua/personal-website")[github.com/suasuasuasuasua/personal-website]
-- Created personal website to showcase projects and resume, as well as foster a personal space for thoughts and development through blog posts and tech showcases
+- Creating personal website to showcase projects and resume, as well as foster a personal space for thoughts and development through blog posts and tech showcases
-- Built using Next.js 15, built and deployed on Vercel, and features `nix` to ensure deterministic builds and developer environments
+- Written in Typescript, built using Next.js 15, deployed on Vercel, and features `nix` to ensure deterministic builds and developer environments

 *Let Us Cook*
 #h(1fr) #link("https://github.com/suasuasuasuasua/LetUsCook")[github.com/suasuasuasuasua/LetUsCook]